MitchellShiell/test.github.io/README.md

 <img align="right" width="66vw" vspace="5" src="icon-ego.png" alt="ego-logo" hspace="30"/>
 </div>

-Sensitive data demands secure methods for authenticating users and authorizing the information and applications they can access.
+Biomedical data requires secure methods for authenticating users and authorizing the information and applications users can access.
 [Ego](https://www.overture.bio/products/ego/) addresses this issue by facilitating user registration and providing a secure permission management system.
-An [Ego UI tool](https://github.com/overture-stack/ego-ui) was also developed to make registration and permission management accessible to all collaborators.
+An [Ego UI tool](https://github.com/overture-stack/ego-ui) was also developed to make these services accessible to all collaborators.

 <!--Blockqoute-->